- North America

 For the touch, there is no better plan than taking a dip in one of the USA’s amazing lakes and beaches.
 Lake Tahoe, or the beaches of Miami and Los Angeles are some classic examples.
 To finish, nourish your sense of smell and taste at the same time with some authentic American food.
 There’s so much to sample beyond the archetypal hamburgers and fries.
 Indulge in Maryland crab cakes, San Francisco sourdough bread, Key West key lime pie, and Philadelphia Cheesesteaks.

 You might be feeling pretty overwhelmed right now.
 When faced with such a colossal country with so much to offer, you might be wondering where on earth you should begin.
 But don’t worry.
 We have all of the recommendations and tips you need to make planning your American vacation a little easier.
 Whatever information you’re looking for, you can find it here at The Travelling Souk.

 Did you know that the USA does not technically have any official languages?
 Only around half of its states have made English an official language, and there is actually no official language at the federal level.
 Linguistically, it is an incredibly diverse country.
-Whilst almost everyone living in America speaks English, 13% of its population speaks Spanish, and around 1% speaks Chinese.
+Whilst almost everyone living in America speaks English, 13% of its population speaks Spanish, and around 1% speak Chinese.

 Depending on where you go, you will find lots of diversity in culture, food, and nature.
 Head out to the west coast for a relaxed vibe and endless national parks.
 Check out the southwestern states for some incredible Mexican and Tex-Mex food with beautiful desert landscapes.
-Go to the south to try some delicious barbeque and southern homecooking.
+Go to the south to try some delicious barbecue and southern home cooking.
 Or check out the north for fresh seafood and a ton of cultural landmarks.
 Wherever you end up, you can be sure the people will be friendly, the food will be good, and there will be plenty to do.